-Each of the AP210 models contains one or more package.
+Each of the AP 210models contains one or more package.
 For each package, a detailed description of its physical representation is included.
-A package is a subtype of product_definition and of product_definition_shape and is thus directly referencable by a shape_aspect.
+A package is a subtype of product_definition and of product_definition_shape and thus may be directly referenced by a shape_aspect.
 The package is referenced by a package_body and typically multiple package_terminal.
 Each package may contain multiple shape_representations.
 For the purpose of the GD&T annotations, we are focused on the three-dimensional shape representation whose purpose is identified as ‘design’ while other shape representations, some of which are mandatory, are out of scope of this document.
-That shape_representation will be related to the package as shown in Figure 1, and may be identified through the combination of the associated description_attribute and the related CCCCN-representation with name ‘predefined shape purpose’.
+That shape_representation will be related to the package as shown in Figure 1, and may be identified through the combination of the associated description_attribute and the related representation with name ‘predefined shape purpose’.
 There are two common representations of 3D geometric models supported in the examples provided.
 The 3D geometry of a package may be represented as either a single solid or as an assembly-based representation.
 In either case, the geometric representation of the individual terminals and/or body of the package must be associated with the corresponding package_terminals and/or package_body.
 In the preferred representation, each terminal and/or body contains its own three-dimensional representation (most commonly an advanced_brep_shape_representation) and these shape representations are mapped into the shape representation of the package with a usage_concept_usage_relationship.
 In this scenario, many similar terminals of a package are defined by a single package_terminal_template_definition, which in turn, has an associated advanced_brep_shape_representation.
 That advanced_brep_shape_representation is one of the advanced_brep_shape_representation mentioned previously as being mapped into the shape representation of the package.
 Other shared properties of the terminals may be associated with the same package_terminal_template_definition in order to more easily maintain a consistent set of information.
 Similarly, the body of the package can have its own associated three-dimensional shape representation, which is mapped into the shape representation of the package with a usage_concept_usage_relationship.
 The resulting 3d shape representation of the package is analogous to a mechanical assembly composed of the terminals and body.
 This representation is preferred as it is more geometrically efficient, and more directly supports processing of the package model by downstream applications that must manipulate, use, and/or analyze the shapes of the individual package features.